RASchram/REID-v6.0a/README.md

-# REID-v6.0a
-Recursive Executive Intelligence Deployment · Version 6.0a   Status: Active • Build Suite: 46 Artifacts • Identity‑Lock: Public‑Safe Subset Only

-REID v6.0a — Canonical Architecture Release
-Recursive Executive Intelligence Deployment · Version 6.0a
-Status: Active • Build Suite: Public‑Safe Subset

-REID v6.0a represents the next major evolution of the Relational Emergent Identity Dynamics architecture.
-It consolidates the lineage from v1.0 → v5.0a into a unified, four‑layer cognitive spine with expanded invariants, refined requirements governance, and an enterprise‑ready integration surface.
-This repository contains the public‑safe v6.0a artifacts, selected from the authoritative 46‑artifact build suite.

-From the v6.0a corpus:

-“System Architecture Overview — Four‑Layer Spine… governed by cross‑layer binding rules.”

-These materials provide a clear architectural view of REID v6.0a while preserving all identity‑locked, substrate‑level, and build‑sequence internals.

-Repository Purpose
-This repository exists to:

-Present the public architectural surface of REID v6.0a

-Demonstrate the structural evolution from v3.1.1a → v6.0a

-Provide enterprise‑readable documentation for technical reviewers

-Maintain lineage continuity without exposing substrate mechanics

-Offer stable, versioned artifacts suitable for public reference

-All substrate‑level logic, identity‑lock parameters, Mode‑T engines, closure systems, and orchestration internals remain private.

-Included Artifacts (Public‑Safe Subset)
-Architecture
-Four‑Layer Spine Overview — A‑09

-Requirements Architecture — A‑12

-Enterprise Integration Overview — A‑13

-Cross‑Layer Binding Rules (Overview) — A‑15

-Definitions & Invariants
-Core Definitions & Invariants — v5.0a

-UCSM Primitives Overview (Force, Invariant, System, Mode, Drift)

-Lineage
-Version Lineage & Continuity Record — v5.0a

-Requirements
-Traceability Matrix Standard — R‑20

-Requirements Lifecycle Governance (Overview)

-Dependency Schema
-Dependency Graph Schema — DGS‑0002‑v2.0

-Dependency Graph Notes (public‑safe)

-What v6.0a Represents
-REID v6.0a is a structural consolidation of the entire REID lineage:

-Unified Four‑Layer Architecture Spine

-Stable Requirements Architecture with lifecycle governance

-Expanded Core Definitions & Invariants

-Consistent cross‑layer binding model

-Enterprise‑grade integration surfaces

-Full traceability and dependency schema alignment

-From the corpus:

-“Relational Emergent Identity Dynamics (LLI‑01) — Invariant designation, never alter.”

-What is Not Included
-This repository intentionally excludes all identity‑locked or substrate‑level artifacts, including:

-Meta‑Substrate mechanics

-Mode engines

-Closure & Immunity Systems

-Orchestration Spine internals

-Build sequencing or manifest logic

-Identity‑Lock parameters

-Any of the 46‑artifact private build suite

-These remain private and governed by REID’s Identity‑Lock rules.

-Lineage
+# REID v6.0a — Canonical Architecture Release

+REID v6.0a is the next major evolution of the Relational Emergent Identity Dynamics architecture.
+It consolidates the lineage from earlier versions into a unified four-layer cognitive spine with expanded invariants, refined requirements governance, and an enterprise-ready integration surface.

+This repository contains the public-safe v6.0a artifacts.
+Substrate mechanics, identity-lock internals, and build sequencing remain private.

+## Purpose

+This repository provides the public architectural surface of REID v6.0a.
+It is designed to support technical reviewers, enterprise architects, and systems engineers who require a clear understanding of the structural model without exposure to identity-locked or substrate-level components.

+The repository maintains lineage continuity, demonstrates architectural evolution, and provides stable, versioned artifacts suitable for public reference.

+## Included Artifacts (Public-Safe Subset)

+### Architecture
+- Four-Layer Spine Overview (A-09)
+- Requirements Architecture (A-12)
+- Enterprise Integration Overview (A-13)
+- Cross-Layer Binding Rules (Overview)

+### Definitions and Invariants
+- Core Definitions and Invariants (v5.0a)
+- UCSM Primitives Overview

+### Lineage
+- Version Lineage and Continuity Record (v5.0a)

+### Requirements
+- Traceability Matrix Standard (R-20)
+- Requirements Lifecycle Governance (Overview)

+### Dependency Schema
+- Dependency Graph Schema (DGS-0002-v2.0)
+- Dependency Graph Notes

+## Architectural Position

+REID v6.0a introduces a unified four-layer architecture spine, a stable requirements architecture with lifecycle governance, expanded core definitions and invariants, and a consistent cross-layer binding model.
+It aligns with the REID dependency and traceability schema and provides an enterprise-grade integration surface.

+These materials represent the public-safe architectural boundary of the v6.0a build suite.

+## Excluded Materials

+This repository intentionally excludes all identity-locked or substrate-level artifacts, including:

+- Meta-Substrate mechanics
+- Mode engines
+- Closure and Immunity Systems
+- Orchestration Spine internals
+- Build sequencing or manifest logic
+- Identity-Lock parameters
+- Any of the private 46-artifact build suite

+These components remain private and governed by REID Identity-Lock rules.

+## Lineage

 REID v6.0a succeeds:

-REID v5.0a — Core Architecture & Invariants
+- REID v5.0a (Core Architecture and Invariants)

-REID v3.1.1a — Unified Specification Corpus
+- REID v3.1.1a (Unified Specification Corpus)

 The v3.1.1a repository is preserved as a deprecated historical baseline.

+## Repository Structure

 REID-v6.0a/
 │